xiaoxxxxiong/gen/README.md

 # gen
-Timetabling Software Based on Genetic Algorithm - C based without GUI you may need a linux system or windows with wsl2, please install a mysql or mariadb (6.0.0 or higher) gcc, mysql.h, pthread.h are alse needed.
+Timetabling Software Based on Genetic Algorithm - C based without GUI You may need a linux system or windows with wsl2, please install a mysql or mariadb (6.0.0 or higher); gcc, mysql.h, pthread.h are also needed.

 Follow the steps below, you can run the program:
 1.recover cup_bak.sql to a mysql/mariadb instance, the default database name is 'cup'